How to make Homemade Dairy Feed for More Milk: Best Guide

 Brewers’ Yeast

 Brewers’ yeast is a byproduct of the brewing industry that you can use to make homemade ratios for dairy cows.
-The ingredients include 5 litres of water, 3 kg of brewers’ waste, and 3 kg of homemade ration.
+The ingredients include 5 liters of water, 3 kg of brewers’ waste, and 3 kg of homemade ration.

 • 5 liters H₂O